 I came to BCCHS for about 5 weeks and since day one i liked it the staff is great the SAS program and honors is excellent.
 I was shown love by all my teachers they were amazing.
 Right now i am attending NAHS but wanting to go back to BCCHS because the students there have manners and the cafeteria serves REAL food unlike regular LAUSD schools with the nasty packaged food.
 I do recommend this school because learning is fun here and tike goes by fast.
 Students arent loadrd with homework which allows them to have some stress free free time whether joining a sport or doing something else at home.
 The teachers are fun to be around.
 Trust me you will bot regret coming to BCCHS.

 Birmingham Community Charter High School is a charter high school in Los Angeles.
-The principal of Birmingham Community Charter High School is Marsha Coates, whose e-mail is Marsha.firstname.lastname@example.org.
-2,713 students attend Birmingham Community Charter High School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+The principal of Birmingham Community Charter High School is Marsha Coates, who can be contacted at Marsha.email@example.com.
+2,713 students go to Birmingham Community Charter High School and are mostly Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 13% of the Birmingham Community Charter High School students have "limited English proficiency."
-84% of the 2,713 students here get reduced lunch prices.
-The ratio of students to teachers at Birmingham Community Charter High School is 20:1.
+84% of the 2,713 students here have subsidized lunches.
+The student to teacher ratio at Birmingham Community Charter High School is 20:1.
 High Tech La School is one of the nearest high schools.

 - Computer arts